CRBT-Team/Purplet/sites/purplet.js.org/docs/02-fundamentals.md

 # Purplet Fundamentals

 Purplet's core functions around a special object called a _feature_, which represents anything that contributes to your bot's functionality.
-In Purplet, features achieve action through "hooks", which are functions that return features, which _hook_ into the running Discord.js client.
+In Purplet, features achieve action through "hooks", which are functions that return features, which _hook_ into the Discord API.
 Registering features is done by `export`ing them from any module inside of `src/features`.
 In development mode, Purplet watches your feature files for changes and is able to load your changes without restarting anything.

 ```ts title='src/features/slash-command.ts'
 import { $slashCommand } from 'purplet';